Neverdecel/ARGent/README.md

 - **Webhook processing** — Inbound replies processed in real-time with signature verification

 ### AI Agents
-- **Google ADK integration** — Agents powered by Gemini 2.5 Flash with structured persona system
+- **Persistent entities** — Agents powered by Gemini 2.5 Flash with memory that spans sessions and days
-- **Dynamic prompts** — Context-aware system prompts built from personality, trust level, conversation history, and player knowledge
+- **Goal-driven behavior** — Each agent pursues their own agenda, adapting strategy based on your responses
-- **Distinct personalities** — Each agent has unique voice, communication patterns, and behavioral rules
+- **Consistent character** — Personalities that don't break, with claims tracking to prevent self-contradiction
-- **First contact generation** — Agents initiate contact with contextually appropriate opening messages
+- **Proactive contact** — Agents reach out when they have reason to, not on a fixed schedule

 ### Story Engine
 - **Trust tracking** — Per-agent trust scores (-100 to 100) with event logging